 For today, please watch the video above and in the comments section below write the topic sentence for one of your body paragraphs.
 Be sure to identify your important parts: Topic and Main Point.
 For example, if I looked at my first body paragraph in the paper I wrote in class, this is what I would post:

-Topic Sentence 1: In order to understand how Kyle changes over the course of American Sniper, readers must first understand the Christian values instilled in him by his father and his mother: to help others and to protect members of their community.
+Topic Sentence 1: In order to understand how Kyle changes over the course of American Sniper, readers must first understandthe Christian values instilled in him by his father and his mother: to help others and to protect members of their community.

+Topic: how Kyle changes over the course of American Sniper.
 Main Point: the Christian values instilled in him by his father and mother: to help others and to protect members of their community.

 Part 1 of my favorite 2012 interview with Maurice Sendak (author of Where the Wild Things Are) with Stephen Colbert.